top of page

 Books

 “They’re rated number one on Trip Advisor and Yelp for half day snorkeling excursions,” my husband Vince told me yesterday.
 Husband, God, it’s been six months, and I can’t get used to the sound of it.
 It’s a belated honeymoon without the bliss and the fireworks.
-The romantic getaway to Saint Thomas has changed nothing; I’m flat lining in the passion department, but still faking it.
+The romantic getaway to Saint Thomas has changed nothing.
+My passion has flatlined, and it’s getting harder to fake.
 When will he notice?

-I lean against the worn pillows on the built-in bench seat and take a sip of iced ginger beer—cool, sweet, and soothing it slides down my throat.
-Deep turquoise water, the warm wind drying my ash blonde, salt water-tinged hair, the greenery and white sand fringing a small beach in the distance—it’s almost peaceful.
+I lean against the worn pillows on the built-in bench seat and take a sip of iced ginger beer.
+Deep turquoise water, the warm wind drying my ash blonde, saltwater tinged hair, greenery and white sand fringing a small beach in the distance—it’s almost peaceful.
 If only….

 Sherri, the captain’s girlfriend of twenty years, climbs effortlessly from the galley and places a gorgeous vegetable tray down in front us.
 “Appetizers,” she says, her bright teeth carving a smile on her caramel brown face.
 “Ben is heading out to a spot by Dog Island that will be better for snorkeling,” she adds as I start in on a zucchini strip.